-3.2.3.1 Data Summary for the Weber River-3 Assessment Unit
+3.2.3.1 Data Summary for the Cottonwood Creek-Weber River Watershed

 Water quality data were obtained from the U.S. Environmental Protection Agency (EPA) STORET database and consist primarily of information collected by Utah Department of Environmental Quality (UDEQ).
-Data were available from 1976 through 2006; however, data used in the following analysis are from 1995 through 2006, the goal being to conduct an assessment that is most representative of current conditions.
-The year 1995 was chosen as a benchmark because it was the point at which enough data were included to allow for a robust analysis.
-Database queries covered two stations, one of which was located approximately 1 river mile upstream of the Project Area (Station ID 4921000), and one that was located approximately 12.6 miles downstream of the Project Area (Station ID 4922990) (Figure 3.2-2).
-Specific parameters analyzed include pH, specific conductance, turbidity, dissolved oxygen (DO), temperature, alkalinity, phosphate, hardness, and total suspended solids (TSS).
+Data were available from 1976 through 2008; however, data used in the following analysis are from 2000 through 2008, the goal being to conduct an assessment that is representative of current conditions.
+The year 2000 was chosen as a benchmark because it was the point at which enough data were included to allow for a robust analysis.
+Database queries covered 11 stations located both upstream and downstream of the dam so that a dataset large enough to observe water quality trends could be compiled.
+Specific parameters analyzed include pH, specific conductance, turbidity, dissolved oxygen (DO), temperature, alkalinity, ammonia, phosphate, hardness, and total suspended solids (TSS).
 Pathogen data (total coliform, fecal coliform) were available from 1976 to 1993 but were excluded from the analysis because they are not considered representative of current conditions.
 Water quality parameters are summarized on an annual and monthly basis in Tables 3.2-2, 3.2-3, and 3.2-4.
+Annual trends for 2008 are not presented due to lack of data (see Table 3.2-4).